etijskens/et-micc2/LINKS.rst

 * `Python f-strings Are More Powerful Than You Might Think <https://martinheinz.dev/blog/70>`_
 * `The Correct Way to Overload Functions in Python <https://towardsdatascience.com/the-correct-way-to-overload-functions-in-python-b11b50ca7336>`_
 * `Singleton is a bad idea <https://nedbatchelder.com/blog/202204/singleton_is_a_bad_idea.html>`_
+* `The unreasonable effectiveness of f-strings and re.VERBOSE <https://death.andgravity.com/f-re>`_ how to construct readable and documented regular expressions.

 Useful packages
 ---------------